We have been responsibly and compassionately protecting, advocating and educating for animal welfare since 1956.

 Offer direct low-cost veterinary services to help animals and animal owners;

-Offer veterinary assistance funding for both the prevention of unwanted litters of puppies and kittens and in extreme injury circumstances;
+Offer veterinary assistance funding for the prevention of unwanted litters of puppies and kittens;

 Coordinate a team of dog-handler volunteer therapy teams into the community to share the benefits of the human-animal bond;

-Coordinate resources, and trap-neuter-return assistance for caretakers of feral or outdoor cats
+Coordinate resources and trap-neuter-return assistance for caretakers of feral or community cats

 Offer a free pet food and supply pantry for low-income Monroe County residents

-MCHA operates on just three full-time staff personnel dedicated to the administration, operations, programming, and fundraising initiatives.
-MCHA utilizes 3-5 part-time and PRN employees to support programming and direct services in the clinic.
+MCHA operates on just seven full-time staff personnel dedicated to the administration, operations, programming, and fundraising initiatives.
+MCHA utilizes 10-15 part-time and PRN employees to support programming and direct services.

 Want to learn more?